davde-ms/ESU-activation-with-ARC/README.md

 - location is the Azure region where you ARC objects are deployed.

 You can use the -u at the end of the command line to UNLINK an existing license from an Azure ARC server.
 If you do not specify the -u parameter, the script will link the license to the Azure ARC server (default behavior).

+## DeleteESULicense.ps1

+This script will delete an ESU license.
+When you delete a license, it will be removed from the Azure ARC server it was assigned to and stop the billing tied to that license.

+> **Deleting an activated license and then recreating it is STRONGLY DISCOURAGED.
+This is because all activated licenses will incur the monthly ESU fee beginning on October 10, 2023.
+If you delete a license and subsequently recreate it, you will be charged for the new license from October 10, 2023 onwards, rather than from the time of its initial creation or activation.**

+Here is the command line you should use to run it:

+    ./DeleteESULicense -subscriptionId "xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx" -tenantId "xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx" -appID "xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx" -clientSecret "your_application_secret_value" -licenseResourceGroupName "rg-ARC-ESULicenses" -licenseName "Standard-8vcores"

+where:
+- subscriptionId is the subscription ID of the Azure subscription you want to use.
+- tenantId is the tenant ID of the Microsoft Entra ID tenant you want to use.
+- appID is the application ID of the service principal you created in the prerequisites section.
+- clientSecret is the secret key of the service principal you created in the prerequisites section.
+- licenseResourceGroupName is the name of the resource group that contains the ESU license you want to delete.
+- licenseName is the name of the ESU license you want to delete.

 ## CreateESULicense.ps1